MathieuTuli/autoHyper/README.md

 For the unpackaged code, training can be run using the following command: `python train.py ...` ([src/autohyper/train.py](src/autohyper/train.py))

 To use autoHyper is quite simpler and follow similar HPO packages.
-See below for a skeleton.
+See below for a skeleton and [scripts/train.py](scripts/train.py) for an example usage

 ```python
 from autohyper import optimize, LowRankMetrics, HyperParameters